 She heard a bunch of “yeahs” and “oh, I knows” from the crowd.
 Good sign!

 And now what?
 Her breath caught.
 She’d been so focused on getting things ready that she hadn’t prepped a speech.
 Like she thought it’d just come to her since she knew so much.
 But that was the problem!
 There was tons to talk about.
-And she had to prove herself to these girls!
+She had to prove herself to these girls!
 It wasn’t like Satheri who’d always agree, or Tiphannia who never said anything.

 “Uh…” she trailed off.